hmrc/income-tax-mtd-changelog/README.md

 #### individual-losses-api

-* New `DYNAMIC` Gov-Test-Scenarios was added to the `List Brought Forward Losses` endpoint.
+* New `DYNAMIC` Gov-Test-Scenario was added to the `List Brought Forward Losses` endpoint.

 #### business-details-api